gis-rpd/pipelines/README.md

 time.
-To provide the pipeline with more information about your fastq files (e.g. run-id etc.) you can create a sample configuration file (see below) and provide it to the wrapper script with `--sample-cfg` (thus replacing -s`, `-1` and `-2`).
+To provide the pipeline with more information about your fastq files (e.g. run-id etc.) you can create a sample configuration file (see below) and provide it to the wrapper script with `--sample-cfg` (thus replacing `-s`, `-1` and `-2`).

 You also need a sample configuration file if you want to analyze many samples identically with just one wrapper call.
-The easiest way to create such a file, is to first create an Excel/CSV sheet listing all samples and fastq(s) and to convert it into a sample config file as described in the following:
+The easiest way to create such a file is to first create an Excel/CSV sheet listing all samples and fastq files and convert it into a sample config file as described in the following:

 - Create an Excel sheet with the following columns: